jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/InputOutputStreams/task.md

 123456
 ```

 You need to create a program that reads all input string by string, until the string "end" is read.
-After that, the program should output responses on each token in the following format:
+After that, the program should output responses for each token in the following format:

- - If the number is read, the program should output "Got number: <number>" with precision of 3 decimal places.
+ - If a number is read, the program should output "Got number: <number>" with a precision of 3 decimal places.
- - If token is not a number, the program should output "Got string: <string>".
+ - If a token is not a number, the program should output "Got string: <string>".
 <div class="hint">
-  We encourage you to use stringstream for parsing the input and collecting tokens, since it is the most efficient way to change string dynamically.
+  We encourage you to use `stringstream` for parsing the input and collecting tokens, since it is the most efficient way to dynamically change a string.

-  A number is a sequence of digits, optionally containing one decimal point and minus sign at the beginning.
+  A number is a sequence of digits, optionally containing one decimal point and a minus sign at the beginning.
 </div>